MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

     ![Graphical user interface, application Description automatically generated](./Images/Lab03/L03_image058.png)

-    On the **Preview** page of the New calculation profile wizard the emissions are calculated for the first row of data that matches the Activity data to include filter. **In this scenario, the values seen in the preview may be different than the image below.**
+    On the **Preview** page of the New calculation profile wizard the emissions are calculated for the first row of data that matches the Activity data to include filter.

     These values were determined by converting the consumed kWh to MWh: 3519.038/1000 = 3.519038 MWh